 Treatment for Traumatic Brain Injury

-Patients who have experienced moderate to severe TBIs may require rehabilitation.
-They may need to relearn basic skills including talking and walking.
-Rehabilitation helps improve their abilities to perform daily activities.
+Individuals who have experienced moderate to severe TBIs may require rehabilitation in order to relearn basic skills such as walking and talking.

 Symptoms of a TBI

-The following are common signs of a traumatic brain injury:
+Some common signs of a traumatic brain injury are:

 Diagnosing Your Head Injury

-Get the Best Treatment for Head Injuries in Anderson, SC!
+Get the Best Treatment for Head Injuries in Camden!